Enjoying Solo Travel - Five Ways Traveling Alone Helps You Grow

 Increased Self-Efficacy

 Finding your way in an unfamiliar place, ordering food where the language is different, solving problems on your own.
 These small successes strengthen the sense that "I can manage on my own."
 According to psychologist Bandura's theory, self-efficacy is most effectively built through actual mastery experiences.
+Even after returning home, the memory of having navigated those situations becomes a foundation for confidence in work and relationships.

 Natural Practice of Mindfulness